 Embroidery machines will vary in their capabilities, and they all require different degrees of user input.
 Some will require you to change the thread colour during the process, while others will be able to trim and change colours automatically.
 Also, multi-needle machines can consist of numerous sewing heads, which means they can embroider multiple garments at once.

 Embroidery digitisation is the process of converting an existing piece of artwork, such as a company logo, into a stitch file that an embroidery machine can then read and use to replicate the design on a garment.
-We’re able to digitise your logo, emblem, or design as part of embroidering your clothing or accessories.
+We’re experts in digitising artwork for embroidery, and we offer this service to anyone looking to have their clothing or accessories embroidered — you don’t have to come to us with a design that’s ready to go.

 You can use a variety of threads when carrying out machine embroidery.
 Rayon thread is the most popular, because it’s widely available, and has a very attractive sheen.
 It also comes in a huge range of colours, and it can withstand high-speed stitching without breaking or fraying.

-Polyester thread is also a smart and popular choice, as it provides a similar effect to rayon and also comes in a wide range of colours.
+Polyester thread is also a smart and popular choice for machine embroidery, as it provides a similar effect to rayon and also comes in a wide range of colours.
 It's resistant to shrinking, fading, and bleeding too, which means it's particularly great for kids' clothes and sports kits.
 The main difference between polyester and rayon is that polyester has less of a sheen.

 Although cotton thread isn't as widely used for machine embroidery, it can work well.
 Although, it's worth noting that finer cotton threads can be weak and prone to snapping, so those that are on the heavier side work best when you're working with a machine.
 They're stronger and will provide more coverage.